 Once you arrive at the facility, you’ll usually meet with an admissions coordinator, a therapist and a nurse.
 You’ll undergo a medical and psychological evaluation.
 Most people are either intoxicated or in withdrawal when they enter rehab.
 Thus, they may not be capable of discussing a treatment plan in detail.

-But the best rehab facilities consider patient input when developing treatment plans.
+But the best rehab facilities consider patient input when developing substance abuse treatment plans.
 The staff will recommend a treatment plan and answer any questions that you have.

 Before checking into the facility, staff members should inform you of facility rules and expectations.
 They will probably search your belongings for drug paraphernalia, weapons and other banned objects.
 They may also confiscate your phone or other communication devices.